I Went on a Date with Andrew WK, the Party God, and We Mostly Talked About Depression

 Since I’m a fun gal, I’m going to put a dampener on our date and ask you about depression.
 It’s great that you’re so open about it, by the way.
 Was there an incident that made you decide you would “come out”?

 There’s an American football ex-player personality who is now a commentator called Terry Bradshaw.
 He’s very animated and amped up; very likeable on camera.
-I remember him coming out with this testimonial about ten years ago; coming clean about suffering with depression.
-I met musicians all the time that had it—and I was actually really exhausted of thinking of myself as just another person in the creative field who has these moods.
-Seeing someone who had nothing to do with that: It was very liberating and exciting to think this is a human situation.
-And him having courage in his field where it’s more unacceptable—not manly, for example—to have these feelings.
+I remember him coming out with this testimonial about 10 years ago; coming clean about suffering with depression.
+I met musicians all the time that had it – and I was actually really exhausted of thinking of myself as just another person in the creative field who has these moods.
+Seeing someone who had nothing to do with that: it was very liberating and exciting to think this is a human situation.
+And him having courage in his field where it’s more unacceptable – not manly, for example – to have these feelings.
 I think when you’re in the arts, it’s about sensitivity, these feelings are almost encouraged.

 Since then it’s seemed like part of the thing I am supposed to do.
 It’s always been part of the motivation for my work; to cheer myself up so maybe someone else can feel like that too.
 [Pause] I don’t think I’ve ever told anyone that story.